tcj2110/resolve-comments/README.md

 To make your life easier, consider using Pycharm Pro which can be obtained using your columbia student email.
 It will automatically detect you are using virtual env and handle a lot of things for you.

+To ensure all pre-commit hooks are enforced run this from the project root directory.
+        `precommit install`

 ## Coding style and code standards

 The project will use PEP8 python coding standards.
 If you guys find any additional linting needed or unnecessary we shall